Xenosmilus: Description

 The skull of Xenosmilus was 33 cm in length.
 Compared to other machairodonts, Xenosmilus skull was relatively small, however, the occipital condyles was unusually large for the skull size.
 Overall, it had a more bearlike than catlike appearance.

-Physically, the cat reached around 1 m tall at the shoulder, and is estimated about the same size or larger than Smilodon fatalis, though the body mass estimates of the holotype is around 118 kg.
+Physically, the cat reached around 1 m tall at the shoulder, and is estimated about the same size or larger than Smilodon fatalis.
 A 2019 book suggested a body mass range of 300–350 kg.
-In 2024, Manzuetti and colleagues estimated cf. Xenosmilus sp. could have weighed 347–410 kg.
+In 2024, Manzuetti and colleagues estimated cf. Xenosmilus sp. from Uruguay could have weighed 347–410 kg.
+X. hodsonae has been estimated at 260-330 kilograms (570-730 lb) in weight, while the same study estimated X. venezuelensis at 190 kilograms (420 lb).